 plot_before + plot_after

-In this case, the distribution of the ACTA2 assay is more similar to the original data after imputation.
+In this case, the distribution of the ACTA2 assay after imputation is more similar to the original distribution.
 This is because the KNN imputation method uses the nearest neighbors to impute missing values, which is more accurate and representative than median imputation.

 ggplot(aes(x = ACTA2)) +